MarcoFazioRandom/Virtual-Joystick-Godot/README.md

 - The Control parent of the joystick is the area in which the joystick can move in Dynamic mode.
 - For moving the joystick inside his area, select it, right click, turn on "Editable Children" and then change the position of the Base node.
 - With "Editable Children" turned on you can also edit the joystick textures and colors.
-- To be able to use the joystick with the mouse, you have to go to Project settings -> Input Devices -> Pointing, and turn on the option "emulate touch from mouse".
+- To be able to use the joystick with the mouse, you have to go to Project -> Project Settings -> General -> Input Devices, and turn ON the option "emulate touch from mouse".
-- If you want multitouch, make sure to disable the option "emulate mouse from touch".
+- If you want multitouch, make sure the option "emulate mouse from touch" is OFF.
 - Create a CanvasLayer node and name it "UI", it'll contain all the UI elements, then add the Joystick scene as a child of the UI node and move it where you prefer.
 - An example scene is provided in the "Test" folder.